et-organisation/.github/profile/README.md

 ## Eirik Tengesdal's Extensions for Quarto

-`et-organisation` collects extensions maintained by Eirik Tengesdal.
+`et-templates` collects extensions maintained by Eirik Tengesdal.

 As of yet, there are no public extensions.